-As a Manager of Quantitative Research, Marina contributes to all phases of project work, from field management to report creation.
+As an Associate Director of Quantitative Research, Marina contributes to all phases of project work, from field management to report creation.
 She combines her strong passion for understanding human behavior and consumer insights with research-based initiatives to create strategic recommendations for many key brands.

 A native of Andover MA, Marina graduated from Dartmouth College with a BA in Psychology, and a special interest in both business and social Psychology.
 She was a four-year starter for the Dartmouth Women’s Soccer team, and led her team as captain during the 2013 season.
 Prior to joining Kelton, she spent one year at Bloomingdale’s in NYC undergoing training in an Executive Development Program.